-For example, if your database defines the abs btree ops secondary-access method to define a new sort order, the following CREATE INDEX statement specifies that the table 1 table associates the abs btree ops operator class with the col1 ix B-tree index:
+For example, if your database defines the abs\btree\ops secondary-access method to define a new sort order, the following CREATE INDEX statement specifies that the table1 table associates the abs\btree\ops operator class with the col1\ix B-tree index:

-'''

-CREATE INDEX col1 ix ON table1(col1 abs btree ops)
+CREATE INDEX coll\ix ON table1(coll abs\btree\ops)

-'''

 The operator class that you specify in the CREATE INDEX statement must already be defined in the sysopclasses system catalog with the CREATE OPCLASS statement.
 If the operator class has not yet been defined, the CREATE INDEX statement fails.
-For information on how to create an operator class, refer to IBM Informix User-Defined Routines and Data Types Developer's Guide.
+For information on how to create an operator class, see IBM Informix User-Defined Routines and Data Types Developer's Guide.